freesewing/freesewing/markdown/dev/guides/designs/stacks/en.md

 [Stacks](/reference/api/stack) come into play when laying out a pattern.
-The FreeSewing core library, by default, will handle the layout of a pattern for you by placing all parts next to each other in as small a space as possible.
+The FreeSewing core library, by default, will handle the layout of a pattern for you by placing all parts into stacks and arranging the stacks in as small a space as possible.

 That is _typically_ what you want, but not always.
 For example, when sampling you want parts to be stacked on top of each other: